OneDrive

-Microsoft OneDrive (formerly SkyDrive) is a file hosting service operated by Microsoft.
-First launched in August 2007, it enables registered users to share and synchronize their files.
-OneDrive also works as the storage backend of the web version of Microsoft Office.
-OneDrive offers 5 GB of storage space free of charge, with 100 GB, 1 TB, and 6 TB storage options available either separately or with Microsoft 365 subscriptions.
+Microsoft OneDrive is a file-hosting service operated by Microsoft.
+First released as SkyDrive in August 2007, it allows registered users to store, share, back-up and synchronize their files.
+OneDrive also works as the storage backend of the web version of Microsoft 365.
+OneDrive offers 5 gigabytes of storage space free of charge, with 100 GB, 1 TB, and 6 TB storage options available, either separately or with Microsoft 365 subscriptions.

 The OneDrive client app adds file synchronization and cloud backup features to its device.
-The app comes bundled with Microsoft Windows and is available for macOS, Android, iOS, Windows Phone, Xbox 360, Xbox One, and Xbox Series X and S. In addition, Microsoft Office apps directly integrate with OneDrive.
+The app comes included with Microsoft Windows, and is also currently available for macOS, Android and iOS.
+In addition, Microsoft 365 apps directly integrate with OneDrive.

 History

-At its launch the service, known as Windows Live Folders at the time (with a codename of SkyDrive), was provided as a limited beta available to a few testers in the United States.
+At its launch, OneDrive, then known as Windows Live Folders (codenamed SkyDrive), was provided as a limited beta available to a few testers in the United States.
 On August 1, 2007, the service was expanded to a wider audience.
 Shortly thereafter, on August 9, 2007, the service was renamed Windows Live SkyDrive and made available to testers in the United Kingdom and India.
 As of 22 May 2008 SkyDrive was initially available in 38 countries and regions, later expanded to 62.
 On December 2, 2008, the capacity of an individual SkyDrive account was upgraded from 5 GB to 25 GB, and Microsoft added a separate entry point called Windows Live Photos which allowed users to access their photos and videos stored on SkyDrive.
 This entry point allowed users to add "People tags" to their photos, download photos into Windows Photo Gallery or as a ZIP file, as well as viewing Exif metadata such as camera information for the photos uploaded.
 Microsoft also added the ability to have full-screen slide shows for photos using Silverlight.

 SkyDrive was updated to "Wave 4" release on June 7, 2010, and added the ability to work with Office Web Apps (now known as Office Online), with versioning.
 In this update, due to the discontinuation of Windows Live Toolbar, the ability to synchronise and share bookmarked web links between users via SkyDrive was also discontinued.
 However, users were still able to use Windows Live Mesh, which replaced the previous Windows Live Favorites, to synchronize their favorites between computers until its discontinuation in February 2013.

 In June 2010, users of Office Live Workspace, released in October 2007, were migrated to Windows Live Office.
 The migration included all existing workspaces, documents, and sharing permissions.
 The merger of the two services was a result of Microsoft's decision to merge its Office Live team into Windows Live in January 2009, as well as several deficiencies with Office Live Workspace, which lacked high-fidelity document viewing and did not allow files to be edited from within the web browser.
 Office Live Workspace also did not offer offline collaboration and co-authoring functionality – instead documents were "checked out" and "checked in", though the service did integrate with SharedView for real-time screen sharing.